ten-protocol/go-ten/design/Events_design.md

 * The logs in transaction receipts are also filtered to only include events relevant to the account of the transaction submitter

-## Obscuro Events Design
+## Event visibility design

-In Obscuro, we aim to maintain the same building blocks that are found in Ethereum: events and subscriptions, and will try to implement the privacy concerns with as little disruption as possible.
+In Obscuro, we aim to maintain the same events APIs that are found in Ethereum, and will try to implement privacy concerns with as few changes as possible.
 For background on how Ethereum handles events, see the section "Background - Ethereum Events Design", below.

 ### Event types

-There are a couple of cases that must be considered in order to decide whether Alice is entitled to view an event:
+To decide whether a user Alice is entitled to view an event, we must consider three different types of events:

-1. The event was emitted by a smart contract as a result of executing a Tx sent by Alice.
+1. The event was emitted as a result of a transaction sent by Alice.
-2. The event that is relevant to Alice was emitted as a result of a Tx sent by Bob.
-(See below for a definition of relevancy.)
+2. The event was emitted as a result of a transaction sent by Bob, and is relevant to Alice (we define relevancy below).
-3. The event that is not relevant to Alice was emitted as a result of a Tx sent by Bob.
+3. The event was emitted as a result of a transaction sent by Bob, but is not relevant to Alice

-### Event relevancy

-In Obscuro, as in Ethereum, end users can have multiple accounts.
-The account address is how accounts are referenced.
-See the section "Events and address fields", below, for an analysis of several events from ERC20 and Uniswap, grouped by whether they contain address fields.

-*Note: Smart contracts also have accounts referenced by an address.
-Given an account address, we can query the "code" property to determine whether it is an end user or a contract.*

-Events are structured objects containing multiple entries (topics or data fields).

-If we were designing events from scratch, with privacy in mind, we could add metadata to declare which address should be able to view an event.
-Since we're trying to maintain the API of Ethereum unchanged, we'll try to infer this information from the existing information available in the event, and to also allow the developers to achieve the desired outcome.

 ### Event visibility rules

-Users should be able to request and read all events that are relevant to them.
-By relevant, we mean that the user was somehow involved in the transaction that emitted that event, and this event might be of interest to them.

-The implicit rules we propose are:
+Each event contains an array of 32-byte hex strings, called topics.
+In Obscuro, as in Ethereum, end-users are identified by one or more account addresses.
+Since we are reusing Ethereum's API without modifications, our goal is to use an event's topics to ascertain who the event is relevant to, with users able to see an event if and only if the event is considered relevant to them.

+We propose the following rules:

 1. An event is considered relevant to all account owners whose addresses are used as topics in the event.
-2. In case there is no user address in a topic, then the event is considered a lifecycle event, and thus relevant to everyone.
+2. In case there are no account addresses in an event's topics, then the event is considered relevant to everyone (known as a "lifecycle event").

-The purpose for these rules is to be simple, clear, intuitive, and to work as good as possible with the existing contracts.
+The purpose for these rules is to be simple, clear, intuitive, and to work as well as possible with the existing contracts.
+See the section "Events and address fields", below, for an analysis of several events from ERC20 and Uniswap, grouped by whether they contain address fields.
+However, there are several edge-cases to be handled:

-There are several edge-cases:

-* The event contains addresses, but they are contract addresses, as in the ``PoolCreated`` event from above
+* The event contains addresses, but they are contract addresses
-* The event contains a topics that looks like an address, but is not
+* The event contains a topic that is not an address, but looks like one (e.g. `0x00000000000000000000000000000001`)

-To handle this, for each potential account address in the topics, the VM must check:
+To handle this, for each potential account address in the topics, we check:

-* If there is associated contract code, using the `GetCode` function
+* Whether the address has associated contract code, using the `GetCode` function
-* If it has a zero nonce, using the `GetNonce` function (only account and smart contract addresses have non-zero nonces)
+* Whether the address has a zero nonce, using the `GetNonce` function (only account and smart contract addresses can
+  have non-zero nonces)

-If one or both of the above are true all the addresses in the event's topics, the event will fall under rule 2, above.
+If one or both of the above are true for every address in the event's topics, the event will fall under rule (2), above.

 ### Adjusting the event visibility rules